rogeriobispo/users_api/README.md

 ### POST /api/users

-- [ ] Create a new user record in the database.
+- [ X ] Create a new user record in the database.
-- [ ] On success, return JSON object of user that was just created
+- [ X ] On success, return JSON object of user that was just created
-- [ ] On success, return status code 201 Created
+- [ X ] On success, return status code 201 Created
-- [ ] On failure, return status code 422 Unprocessable Entity with a list of all the errors.
+- [ X ] On failure, return status code 422 Unprocessable Entity with a list of all the errors.
-- [ ] 5xx for server errors.
+- [ X ] 5xx for server errors.
-- [ ] Endpoint can only accept `email`, `phone_number`, `full_name`, `password`,
+- [ X ] Endpoint can only accept `email`, `phone_number`, `full_name`, `password`,
     and `metadata` fields.
-- [ ] `key` field should be generated server side when user is created
+- [ X ] `key` field should be generated server side when user is created
 - [ ] `password` should be stored hashed with a salt value.
 - [ ] `account_key` field should be generated from account key service.

 ### JSON Specifications

-- [ ] On creation of a new user, the response object should be in the following
+- [ X ] On creation of a new user, the response object should be in the following
     format:
 ```
 {